-If you’ve been contacted by a company known as Enhanced Recovery Company, LLC, or if an entry from the company has shown up on your credit report, it’s probably not a hoax.
+If you’ve been contacted by Enhanced Recovery Company, LLC, it’s probably not a hoax.

-Enhanced Recovery Company is a recognized participant in the credit and collections industry and is widely used by a large number of organizations.
+They are a recognized participant in the credit and collections industry and is widely used by many organizations.

 If you have been contacted by them or you see an entry on your credit report, it’s best to approach it constructively.

-There are ways to have a collection removed from your credit report, and even to get collection agencies to stop calling you.
-That includes Enhanced Recovery Company.
+There are ways to have a collection removed from your credit report.

 If you haven’t figured out how to remove Enhanced Recovery Company from your credit report, this article will help.